hatemosphere/kops-etcd-volumes-encrypt-howto/README.md

           encryptedVolume: true
 ```

 So now we have a discreptancy between cluster spec stored in S3 bucket and the actual state of our volumes.
-Knowing that kops won't store etcd EBS volume IDs and the actual volume discovery during master node startup relies ONLY on EBS volume tags, we are going to encrypt and replace these volumes one by one.
+Knowing that kops won't store etcd EBS volume IDs and the actual volume discovery during master node startup relies **ONLY** on EBS volume tags, we are going to encrypt and replace these volumes one by one.

-Assuming that you have vanilla 3+ (don't ask me why would someone have more than 3 masters) master setup configured by kops which should look like 3+ AWS autoscaling groups, ideally one per one each availability zone, we are going to perform "etcd volume encryption rolling upgrade" for each ASG.
+Assuming that you have vanilla 3+ (don't ask me why would someone have more than 3 master nodes) master setup configured by kops which should look like 3+ AWS autoscaling groups, ideally one per one each availability zone, we are going to perform "etcd volume encryption rolling upgrade" for each ASG.

 For this we need to modify first ASG with Kubernetes master by reducing desired/minimum/maximum capacities from 1 to 0 and after it's done, to terminate the EC2 instance with Kubernetes master in the same AZ and wait for first etcd member volumes to change their state from `in-use` to `available` (by default you should have two etcd clusters per Kubernetes cluster, the main one and the second one to store only Kubernetes events).